-Several months later, with an urge to connect to my own inner creativity and give visual expression to the beauty I was discovering within myself, I was inspired to draw my very first mandala, shown to the left.
+Several months later, with an urge to connect to my own inner creativity and give visual expression to the beauty I was discovering within myself, I was inspired to draw my very first mandala.
 I had so much fun creating it and enjoyed the results so much that I immediately started drawing another one.
 These days I draw mandalas whenever I can.
 It is both a pleasure and a discipline.
-The act of drawing puts me in a self- nurturing state of being.
+The act of drawing puts me in a self-nurturing state of being.

-With time, I was asked to share my discovery, to show others how to draw mandalas, how to tap into their own creative selves.
+Over time I was asked to share my discovery, to show others how to draw mandalas and how to tap into their own creative selves.
 This has been yet another joy for me, seeing people open up, gain confidence, and surprise themselves by attaining delightful results.
 All the mandalas I have seen are special, unique and diverse – exactly like the people who draw them.

 Almost everyone knows something about mandalas.
-It’s a meditation, round, and has to do with Buddhism and spirituality.
-I once read that “a mandala is a meditation that you build up in layers…” and so it is.
+It’s a meditation, it’s round, and has to do with Buddhism and spirituality.
+I once read that “a mandala is a meditation that you build up in layers” and so it is.
 Revolving around or secured within a circular, they take their own shape.

 The Tibetan Monks create sand mandalas that evolve incredibly slowly, grain by grain.
 The practice quiets the mind, cultivates focus and concentration.
 I see it as being committed to something so intently, completely owning what you are doing, opening the treasure of the mind.
 Giving so much care to the activity at hand, until it becomes a prayer.